edgelesssys/constellation/docs/docs/workflows/create.md

 :::info

   On Azure, if the enforcement policy is set to `MAAFallback` in `constellation-config.yaml`, a manual update to the MAA provider's policy is necessary.
-  The update can be applied with the following commands, where `<VERSION>` is the version of Constellation that should be set up. (e.g. `v2.12.0`)
+  You can apply the update with the following commands, where `<VERSION>` is the version of Constellation that should be set up. (e.g. `v2.12.0`)

   ```bash
   git clone --branch <VERSION> https://github.com/edgelesssys/constellation
   cd constellation/hack/maa-patch
   go run . $(terraform output attestationURL | jq -r)
   ```

 :::

 Make sure all necessary resources are created, e.g., through checking your CSP's portal and retrieve the necessary values, aligned with the outputs (specified in `outputs.tf`) of the base configuration.